canonical/sylva-core/.gitlab/merge_request_templates/Default.md

 * [ ] ☁ capm3 🚀 kadm 🎬 rolling-update 🛠 ha 🐧 suse

 <!-- DEPLOYMENT FLAVOR DEFINITION END -->

+### Global config for deployment pipelines

+* [ ] autorun pipelines                    <!-- AUTORUN  OPTION -->
+* [x] allow failure on pipelines           <!-- ALLOW FAILURE OPTION -->

+Notes:

+* Enabling `autorun` will make deployment pipelines to be run automatically without human interaction
+* Disabling `allow failure` will make deployment pipelines mandatory for pipeline success.
+* if both `autorun` and `allow failure` are disabled, deployment pipelines will need manual triggering but will be blocking the pipeline

 </details>

 **Be aware:** after configuration change, pipeline is not triggered automatically.